 Learn how to make Spelt Pizza Dough from scratch!
 Homemade pizza is easy to make with just a few simple ingredients like wholegrain flour, yeast, water, and salt.
-I'll also show you how to batch cook and freeze your pizza bottoms to make pizza night a breeze!
+I'll also show you how to batch cook and freeze your pizza bases to make pizza night a breeze!

 Trust me when I say that pizza is sacred to me, and I wouldn't be trying to pawn some sawdust-stuffed hippy food pizza crust off on you unless it was really really good.